martygubar/bds-getting-started/README.md

 * Users and groups
 * Monitoring the jobs
 * Hue access?
+* Network - what is a service gateway?
 * Do we need a larger /tmp for object store cache?
+    * test symlinks?